HailToTheSnail/Pokemon-Campaign-Notes/content/GM Notes.md

         - **Rocket Providence:** With Giovanni having killed off the Partners of Providence, he has taken over the shadow cabal with powerful allies that he has recruited over the years, such as Alexander "Lex" Stone and Champion Cadence.
 Find a way to stop Rocket Providence and defeat Giovanni.
 - **What Makes A King (Kurisu Quest Thread):** After learning from a that his Seadra can evolve once more, Kurisu embarks on a quest to gather six Marks of Fealty from Pokémon from all over the Indalo region.

+## Organizations
+- The Kingsman Secret Service is a secret organization that works directly for the Crown.
+They function as secret agents that do everything in their power to keep Indalo safe.
+They are highly-trained agents with a partner Pokèmon and each have code names based on the Knights of the Round Table.

 ## NPCs
 - Kamille has become Instagram famous.
 - Garibaldi - strongest trainer or Fakemon (on par with Bidoof)